transcom/mymove/README.md

 There are a few handy targets in the Makefile to help you interact with the dev database:

-* `make db_dev_run`: Initilizes a new database if it does not exist and runs it, or starts the previously initialized Docker container if it has been stopped.
+* `make db_dev_run`: Initializes a new database if it does not exist and runs it, or starts the previously initialized Docker container if it has been stopped.
 * `make db_dev_reset`: Destroys your database container.
 Useful if you want to start from scratch.
 * `make db_dev_migrate`: Applies database migrations against your running database container.
 * `make db_dev_migrate_down`: reverts the most recently applied migration by running the down migration